 This woman visited the world’s scariest ‘haunted house’ and was held at knife-point.
 She never flinched

 Clinical observations suggest that humans who’ve suffered amygdala damage have abnormal fear reactions and reduced experience of fear to the point that it is nonexistent.
 A 2011 study led by researchers at the University of Iowa describes the case of a patient, going by the initials S.M. to preserve her identity, who has focal bilateral amygdala lesions.
-Her brain damage is the result of a very rare inheritable disease known as Urbach-Wiethe disease, which is characterized by infiltration of hyaline-like material in the mucous membranes, internal organs, and the brain.
+Her brain damage is the result of a very rare inheritable disease known as Urbach-Wiethe disease, which is characterized by the infiltration of hyaline-like material in the mucous membranes, internal organs, and the brain.
 In this particular case, calcium deposits on the amygdala caused lesions in the brain region, resulting in an inhibited sense of fear.